kencannot/cybersecurity-portfolio/python-tools/README.md

 This will:
 - Read `sample.log`.
 - Print only the lines that contain keywords like "error", "fail", "denied", "invalid", or "warning".

+- Testing:
+- Positive test: run the script on a log file that contains errors and warnings and see only those lines printed.
+- Negative test: run the script on a "clean" log file with only normal info messages and expect no output.